Fortnite-API/py-wrapper/docs/index.rst

 ------------------
 The entirety of the public API is documented here.
 If you're looking for a specific method, class, or module, the search bar at the top right is your friend.

-If you're not sure where to start, check out the :class:`fortnite_api.FortniteAPI` class for a list of all available methods you can use to interact with the API.
+If you're not sure where to start, check out the :class:`fortnite_api.Client` class for a list of all available methods you can use to interact with the API.

 .. toctree::
    :maxdepth: 3